 Popular drinks: Beer, Jenever (alcoholic spirit), Anijsmelk (consist of hot milk, sugar, and anise seed)

-As a country with a large number of immigrants, toothsome Australian foods have adopted various types of cuisines, including Asian, British, Middle Eastern, and British.
+As a country with a large number of immigrants, toothsome Australian foods have adopted various types of cuisines, including Asian, Middle Eastern, and British.
 Currently, biodynamic and organic foods have become widely-used ingredients in their dishes.

 They also have a wide variety of fruits and vegetables that consumers can easily buy in supermarkets or grocery stores.
 Regarding meat ingredients, chicken is the most consumed meat and they are also the most affordable type of meat in the country.